RaagaS04/VSDPDWORKSHOP/README.md

 *   OpenLANE started as an open-source flow for a true open-source tape-out experiment.
 *   striVe is a family of open sourcing everything, including SoCs.
 (Open PDK, Open EDA, Open RTL)
    ![now -29](https://github.com/RaagaS04/VSDPDWORKSHOP/assets/111308508/1df7a114-fbd2-4ec2-9361-ea94d1bbb303)
+*  OpenLANE main goal:
+   To produce a clean GDSII with no human intervention.
+Tuned for SkyWater 130nm Open PDK.
+Also, support XFAB180 and GF130G.
+It can harden Macros and Chips to generate the final layout.

+*  Two modes of operation:
+   *  autonomous – push button flow
+   *  Interactive – run commends one by one to check intermediate steps.

 ## Open Source EDA Tools